Cesar Millan – The Dog Whisperer?

 UPDATE

-Cesar Millan has been evolving.
-In one of his latest books, he admits he didn’t know much about training methods, but more has been into the intuitive nature of managing dog behavior.
+My impression was Cesar Millan had been evolving, but I’m wrong.
+In one of his latest books, he admitted he didn’t know much about training methods, but more has been into the intuitive nature of managing dog behavior.
 He explains thoughts on clicker training, traditional training, and other methods.
 He is coming to the same conclusion I did several years ago, and that is a good thing.
-I got my evolution by training with master trainer, Armin Winkler.
-I don’t let myself be pigeon-holed into any particular method because then you aren’t reading the dog and establishing a good relationship.
-It will be interesting if he starts offering obedience lessons in the future, something he has not done up to this point.
-My criticisms have revolved around his one sided approach to dog behavior, but I see he’s seeing there is more to it than his original method.
-Three cheers for Cesar, he’s on the right track!
+But then as I watch his current stuff, I don’t see any of that being implemented… it’s the same old stuff.

 I still believe for now, you should stay away from his materials.
-In my opinion, he currently doesn’t know what he is doing.
-Any technique he uses can cause more harm than good.
+In my opinion, he currently doesn’t know what he is doing and any technique he uses can cause more harm than good.

 PLEASE ALSO READ: